-Basically what it is saying is that an “Optimized Net List Test” is sufficient to meet the guideline for testing of bare printed circuit boards.
+Basically, what it is saying is that an “Optimized Net List Test” is sufficient to meet the guideline for the testing of a bare printed circuit board.

-Ideally when a bare board is tested then you can be guaranteed that it is 100% a good board.
-That assumes though that the board has been designed correctly.
-A circuit board can still pass a bare board electrical test and still not function correctly because of a problem with the design.
-This does not happen very often but occasionally it does.
+Ideally, when a bare board is tested you can be assured that it is a good board.
+However, that relies upon the assumption that the board has been designed correctly.
+A circuit board that has a problem with the design can still pass a bare board electrical test and not function correctly.
+This does not happen very often but is always a possibility.

 We measure closely how many boards do not pass electrical test as a measure of the quality from our manufacturing team.
-If for some reason we see an increase in the number of bare boards failing test we can go back and review our processes to improve the quality.
+If, for some reason, we see an increase in the number of PCB test failures, we can go back and review our processes to improve the quality.

-If you have questions about bare board electrical test please ask them in the discussion box below.
+If you have questions about bare board electrical tests please ask them in the discussion box below.